azarakhshzi/TestRepo/README.md

-# TestRepo
+# I want to practice creating repositories
-I want to practice creating repositories
+for that, i need to make sure i leared what is taught.